ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 ![](images/ex_chords.png)

-## Chords diagrams in a side column

-This is an alternative style where the chord diagrams are placed in a separate column at the right of the lyrics instead of at the end of the song.
+An example of `"show":"right"`, where the chord diagrams are placed in a separate column at the right of the lyrics instead of at the end of the song.

 [![style_modern3.png](images/style_modern3.png)](images/style_modern3.pdf)

-This style is enabled by setting the `diagrams` property `show` to `"right"`.

 ## Even/odd page printing